nus-cs2103-AY2223S2/tp/docs/team/stefanosav.md

 ### Project: MediConnect

 Overview:
-MediConnect is a desktop application used for managing patients and doctors information.
+MediConnect is a desktop application used for managing patients and doctors' information.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
 It is written in Java, and has about 10 kLoC.